Updated July 16, 2016

 A freebie, or “lead magnet” as many call it, can be lots of things.
 I recommend something short but packed with helpful (or entertaining) information.
 This could be a printable, a worksheet, a tip sheet, a cheat sheet, images or anything that’s a quick win for your subscriber.

 Potential subscribers are asking this question: What’s in it for me?
 Make sure you have an answer.

 Make your lead magnet related to the kind of content you’ll provide going forward, otherwise you’ll get people who sign up for your lead magnet and be totally uninterested in the rest of your emails.
 And that defeats the purpose of having an email list.

-In my case, I offer a couple different lead magnets.
-For example, I offer new Useletter subscribers a sample of my emails so they know what to look forward to.
-As another example, on my post How to Make Money Blogging, I offer some bonus material (a.k.a. content upgrade)—a cheat sheet outlining the 5 different ways to make money online and an in-depth explanation of what I call my 4-legged stool as it applies to making money online.
+In my case, I’ve offer a couple of different lead magnets over the years.
+For example, I offered new Useletter subscribers a sample of my emails so they know what to look forward to.
+As another example, on my post How to Make Money Blogging, I offer some bonus material (a.k.a. content upgrade)—a cheat sheet outlining the 5 different ways to make money online.

 After I have subscribers, what should I put in my emails?